TheOdinProject/curriculum/new_course/1_programming_fundementals/methods.md

 In this simple example, `name` is a parameter that the `greet` method uses to return a more specific greeting.
 The method is called with the argument `"John"`, and returns the string "Hello John!"

 You might be confused when to use the term *argument* vs. *parameter*.
-Don't be: <u>P</u>arameters effectively act as <u>P</u>laceholder variables in the template that is your method, while <u>A</u>rguments are the <u>A</u>ctual variables that get passed to the method when it is called.
+Don't be: Parameters effectively act as Placeholder variables in the template that is your method, while Arguments are the Actual variables that get passed to the method when it is called.
 The two terms are commonly used interchangeably, so don't worry too much about it.

 ### Default Parameters